Preview screening: Once upon a Time, a Sheet of Plywood Arrived in Venice

 The documentary footage was shot during preparations for the 2023 Architecture Biennale.
 The project was supported by the Creative Industries Fund NL and the Nieuwe Instituut, which together launched an open call to support architecture professionals.
 The call, entitled 'The Biennale as Metabolism', sought projects that would reveal the invisible flows of materials, waste and labour hidden behind the biennale’s exhibitions.

-After the screening, Francien van Westrenen (Head of Agency, Nieuwe Instituut), Onur Can Tepe, Crispijn van Sas, Jan Jongert and Ester van de Wiel reflect on their participation in the 2023 Architecture Biennale.
+After the preview screening, Francien van Westrenen (Head of Agency, Nieuwe Instituut), Onur Can Tepe, Crispijn van Sas, Jan Jongert and Ester van de Wiel reflect on their participation in the 2023 Architecture Biennale.
 Jan Jongert (Superuse Studios) curated the Dutch Pavilion, with the exhibition Plumbing the System.
 Ester van de Wiel explored the residual streams that emerged from the biennial, particularly from the Dutch contribution.

 Programme